houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 ## Structural Influences: Integrating Proven Visualization Approaches

 The AD4S Ledger's design draws on established visualization paradigms that have proven effective in helping organizations understand complex systems.
-Two particularly influential approaches are the C4 Model and the Milky Way Model—each offering valuable perspectives that inform how the temporal knowledge graph can be structured and visualized.
+Two particularly influential approaches are the C4 Model and the Milky Way Model, each offering valuable perspectives that inform how the temporal knowledge graph can be structured and visualized.

 ### The C4 Model: Hierarchical Abstraction for Technical Understanding